JUA96/Joe-Portfolio/README.md

 **My GitHub page showcases a number of data science projects I have worked on.
 I regularly add to this portfolio with new programming projects that are of interest to me.**

-Here are a couple of examples of some of the projects i have worked on:
+Here are a couple of examples of some of the **data science projects** i have worked on:

 ### 1. Fake News Classifier